Skip to main content

 What are the options for mandatory and optional knowledge?

-Each topic or article in a pathway is either 'Mandatory' or 'Optional'.
+Each topic in a pathway is either 'Mandatory' or 'Optional'.

 Mandatory knowledge is listed first.
-These are topics or articles which MUST be completed by an explorer to complete the pathway.
-You must have at least 1 Topic or Article in your list of Mandatory knowledge
+These are topics which MUST be completed by an explorer to complete the pathway.
+You must have at least 1 Topic in your list of Mandatory knowledge

-• You can use the checkbox option in ‘Edit knowledge’ panel for a pathway to allow explorers to complete mandatory topics and articles in any order or to force completion in the order listed (if so, topics and articles are locked until prior topics or articles are completed).
+• You can use the checkbox option in ‘Edit knowledge’ panel for a pathway to allow explorers to complete mandatory topics in any order or to force completion in the order listed (if so, topics are locked until prior topics are completed).

-• You can create a pathway with just mandatory topics and articles if you like.
+• You can create a pathway with just mandatory topics if you like.

-• Mandatory knowledge, must have at least 1 Topic or Article.
-If you want a Pathway that just contains 'optional' knowledge, there is still a requirement to add a Topic or Article to the mandatory list.
-You can just have an article to introduce the Pathway and the optional content as this item if needed.
+• Mandatory knowledge, must have at least 1 Topic.
+If you want a Pathway that just contains 'optional' knowledge, there is still a requirement to add a Topic to the mandatory list.
+You can just have an short topic to introduce the Pathway and the optional content as this item if needed.

 Optional knowledge is listed second.
-Completion of these topics or articles may not be required to complete the pathway.
-By default, optional topics and articles are purely optional - they may represent extra knowledge which may be useful, but not critical, to the pathway.
+Completion of these topics may not be required to complete the pathway.
+By default, optional topics are purely optional - they may represent extra knowledge which may be useful, but not critical, to the pathway.

-• You can use the checkbox in the ‘Edit knowledge' panel in a pathway to set a required number of optional topics or articles for completion.
-For example, you may require that explorers complete 1 of the 3 optional topics or articles you provide in order to complete the entire pathway.
+• You can use the checkbox in the ‘Edit knowledge' panel in a pathway to set a required number of optional topics for completion.
+For example, you may require that explorers complete 1 of the 3 optional topics you provide in order to complete the entire pathway.

-• Explorers can always access optional topics or articles at any time in the pathway.
+• Explorers can always access optional topics at any time in the pathway.

-• You can create a pathway with just optional topics or articles if you like.
+• You can create a pathway with just optional topics if you like.

 How do I enrol explorers in a pathway?

-Enrolments in pathways are managed the same as enrolments in topics or articles - you can learn more in this detailed article.
+Enrolments in pathways are managed the same as enrolments in topics - you can learn more in this detailed article.

 How can I view explorer progress through a pathway?